EMBASSY CULTURAL HOUSE

 Established in 1983, the Embassy Cultural House was a community-driven gallery and hosted interdisciplinary programs.
 It closed its physical doors in 1990.
 In 2020 the Embassy Cultural House was re-envisioned as a virtual artist-run space and community website.

-Now open at Support Project Space
+Embassy Cultural House at Support Project Space

 Visit the Hiding in Plain Sight Virtual Tour

 Embassy Cultural House catalogue now online

 It is with great pleasure that we are sharing an online version of the now out-of-print The Embassy Cultural House, 1983 to 1990 catalogue.
 This catalogue was published in 2012 to accompany the survey exhibit "The Embassy Cultural House, 1983 to 1990" presented at Museum London.

 The late Robert (Bob) McKaskell curated the survey exhibit and the catalogue was edited by the late Melanie Townsend.
 The catalogue also includes essays by historical curator Michael Baker and Toronto-based artist, educator and activist Rebecca Deiderichs.
 The Museum London public program included a sold-out concert of an improvisational jazz performance by Eric Stach and local musicians.

 With special thanks to Museum London, the estates of both Bob McKaskell and Melanie Townsend, to all the contributors and supporters of the catalogue and Colour by Schubert for making this publication available online to a broader public.
 Click here to read the catalogue online

 It is with the sad news, that our good friend, independent curator and writer, Bob McKaskell died on June 30, 2020 from cancer.